Magic Kingdom Secrets

 • Next to the Tomorrowland Speedway, there is a streetlamp with three large round lights.
 Twice a day – when the sun hits the right spot – the streetlamp casts a wonderful Hidden Mickey shadow.

-If you need help planning and booking your magical Walt Disney World vacation, contact our friends at The Vacationeer.
-Their services are always helpful and totally free of charge!
-Click HERE for a free, no-obligation price quote.
+If you need help planning and booking your magical Walt Disney World vacation, don’t hesitate to contact our friends at The Vacationeer.
+Their services are always helpful and completely free of charge!

 Thank you for reading our page, and we hope you have a magical Walt Disney World vacation!